mitre-attack/car/docs/index.md

 The MITRE Cyber Analytics Repository (CAR) is a knowledge base of analytics developed by [MITRE](https://www.mitre.org) based on the [MITRE ATT&CK](https://attack.mitre.org/) adversary model.

 If you want to start exploring, try viewing the [Full Analytic List](analytics) or use the [CAR Exploration Tool (CARET)](https://mitre-attack.github.io/caret/#/).
-Also, check out the new [ATT&CK Navigator Layer](https://mitre-attack.github.io/attack-navigator/enterprise/#layerURL=https%3A%2F%2Fraw.githubusercontent.com%2Fmitre-attack%2Fcar%2Fmaster%2Fdocs%2Fcar_attack%2Fcar_attack.json) that captures the current set of ATT&CK tactics and techniques covered by CAR.
+Also, check out the [ATT&CK Navigator layer](https://mitre-attack.github.io/attack-navigator/beta/enterprise/#layerURL=https%3A%2F%2Fraw.githubusercontent.com%2Fmitre-attack%2Fcar%2Fmaster%2Fdocs%2Fcar_attack%2Fcar_attack.json) that captures the current set of ATT&CK tactics and techniques covered by CAR.

 Analytics stored in CAR contain the following information:
 * a *hypothesis* which explains the idea behind the analytic